FabricLabs/maki/README.md

   ```
 3. Start your app: `node yourapp.js` – by default, accessible at http://localhost:9200

+Maki-built apps do not require any special configuration.
+However, it is intended to be a platform for customization – it will look in your project's folder for customizations (such as a change to the HTTP port) based on the pattern exposed by [its Default Directory Structure](#default-directory-structure).

 ## Documentation
+Maki exposes an extremely simple interface to a powerful set of features.
+These features are easy to understand, as they stem from a basic set of principles and philosophies.
+We'll start with some simple definitions.

 ### Definitions
 In general, we'll be using the proper noun form of these definitions when referring to them explicitly.